 2Significantly different from AAD on the basis of adjusted values from the a priori linear regression model, P<0.01.

 3Significantly different from MUFA diet on the basis of adjusted values from the a priori linear regression model, P<0.01.

 - Triacylglycerol concentrations with the AAD diet were significantly higher in subjects with metabolic syndrome (N=20; 12 men and eight women) or with insulin resistance (N=28; 18 men and 10 women) than in subjects who did not fulfill these criteria

 - Glucose concentrations were lower in the post-lunch phase of the day-long study for the CHO diet.
 Insulin concentrations were highest with the AAD diet during the day-long study.

-In individuals considered at increased risk of CAD, the replacement of dietary SFA with MUFA rather than CHO is preferred because of associated smaller reduction in HDL-cholesterol and a trend toward a reduction in fasted triacylglycerol concentrations.
+In individuals considered at increased risk of CAD, the replacement of dietary SFA with MUFA rather than CHO is preferred because of associated smaller reduction in HDL cholesterol and a trend toward a reduction in fasting triacylglycerol concentrations.
 Dietary recommendations based on underlying risk factors may be a more effective approach for CAD prevention.